multiplexd/s6-packaging/README.md

   rebuilding other packages which depend on execline such as s6 and s6-rc as the directory containing the execline binaries has changed.

+* s6 2.6.0.0-1: updating to this version requires rebuilding dependent packages due to an ABI change.

+(NB: After any upgrade to s6-rc, you _must_ recompile all services databases compiled with the old version.)

 ## Build instructions

 The _devscripts_, _quilt_, _debhelper_ and _wget_ packages are required by the